SakaataGintoki/World_Population_Dashboard/README.md

 "This GitHub collection focuses on organizing and enhancing World Population data.
 We obtained the data from Kaggle, data is already cleaned, and utilized Power BI to create easy-to-understand visuals.
 Dive into the code and files to explore our insights into global population trends!"

 # Tables of content
-Prerequisites
+Prerequisites,
-Dataset
+Dataset ,
-Power BI Visualization
+Power BI Visualization,
 Images

 # Prerequisites